-The professional advisor must send this evaluation to the MPH coordinator, in writing (email with a letter in PDF format) at the latest:
+The professional advisor must fill in the evaluation sent by the MPH team as a Microsoft form at the latest:

-For Europubhealth students: by June 6th, 2022
+For Europubhealth students: by 3 June 2024

-- For MPH students: June 20th, 2022
+- For MPH students: by 17 June, 2024

 2 - THE ACADEMIC ADVISOR

 The academic advisor if a programme faculty member chosen by the student (choice validated by the track leader).
 If the professional advisor is a member of the programme faculty, then no academic advisor is required and the professional advisor communicates directly with the EPI or BIOST track leader.